AseanK/Pac_man/README.md

 I'd like to make the pac-man to move to the users' input direction.

 ## License
-MIT Professinal Certificate in Coding: Full Stack Development with MERN
+MIT Professinal Certificate in Coding: Full Stack Development with MERN (2022)

+<sub>online course</sub>